grafoojs/grafoo/packages/babel-plugin/readme.md

 ## How to get my schema?

-The recommendation is to use the [`get-graphql-schema`](https://github.com/prismagraphql/get-graphql-schema), by [Prisma](https://www.prisma.io/).
-In the near future we are planning to introduce a `schemaUrl` option to this plugin so that this step wont be required anymore.
+The recommendation for now is to use the [`get-graphql-schema`](https://github.com/prismagraphql/get-graphql-schema), by [Prisma](https://www.prisma.io/).
+In the near future we are planning to introduce a `schemaUrl` option to this plugin so that this step won't be required anymore.

 ## Transformations